Getting Started with Zubo

 AI Engine

-- Multi-provider LLM support — Claude (Anthropic), OpenAI (GPT-4o, GPT-4-turbo), Google Gemini, Ollama (local models), Groq (fast inference), Together (open models), OpenRouter (multi-model gateway), DeepSeek, xAI (Grok), Fireworks, LM Studio (local GUI), and any OpenAI-compatible endpoint.
+- Multi-provider LLM support — Claude (Anthropic), OpenAI (GPT-4o, GPT-4-turbo), Ollama (local models), Groq (fast inference), Together (open models), OpenRouter (multi-model gateway), DeepSeek, xAI (Grok), Fireworks, LM Studio (local GUI), and any OpenAI-compatible endpoint.
 Switch providers with a single config change.

 - Smart routing — automatically routes simple queries to fast, cheap models and complex queries to more capable ones.
 Saves cost without sacrificing quality, with full manual override when you need it.